jrhea/imp/README.md

 OPTIONS:
         --boot-nodes <ENR-LIST>       One or more comma-delimited base64-encoded ENR's to bootstrap the p2p network.
+        --datadir <DIR>               The location of the data directory to use.
         --listen-address <ADDRESS>    The address the client will listen for UDP and TCP connections. [default:
                                       127.0.0.1]
         --port <PORT>                 The TCP/UDP port to listen on. [default: 9000]